 - Both processes belong to the monitor and control process group.

-Differences between Control Quality and Validate Scope
+Differences Between Control Quality and Validate Scope

 The following are a few differences between the control quality and validate scope processes:

-For many people, control quality and validate scope are the same; however, they are not.
-Although they involve the inspection of deliverables, their purpose is different.
-The control quality process helps you build the correct product in the first place, and the validate scope process helps you get the formal acceptance from the client that he has accepted the deliverable or the product.
-These two processes compliment each other and help deliver a good quality product.
+The control quality and validate scope processes are a part of the monitoring and controlling process group and both involve the inspection of deliverables, but their purpose is different.
+These processes help you build the correct product in the first place and get formal acceptance from the client.
+Both processes complement each other and help you deliver a high-quality product.

 What activities do you carry out in the control quality and validate scope processes?
 Please share your experiences in the comments section.